Egerton Ryerson: Educator

 On the importance of education generally we may remark, it is as necessary as the light – it should be as common as water and as free as air.
 Education among the people is the best security of a good government and constitutional liberty; it yields a steady, unbending support to the former, and effectually protects the latter...
-The first object of a wise government should be the education of the people...Partial knowledge is better than total ignorance.
+The first object of a wise government should be the education of the people...
+Partial knowledge is better than total ignorance.
 If total ignorance be a bad and dangerous thing, every degree of knowledge lessens both the evil and the danger.

-This quote is a fore-telling of Ryerson's contribution to education in Upper Canada.

 In 1836, Ryerson visited England to secure the charter for Upper Canada Academy.
 This was the first charter ever granted by the British Government to a Nonconformist body for an educational institution.
 When it was incorporated in 1841 under the name Victoria College Ryerson assumed the presidency.
 Victoria College continues to exist as part of the University of Toronto.
 Ryerson also fought for many secularization reforms, to keep power and influence away from any one church, particularly the Church of England in Upper Canada which had pretensions to establishment.
 His advocacy of Methodism contributed to the eventual sale of the Clergy Reserves – large tracts of land that had been set aside for the "maintenance of the Protestant clergy" under the Constitutional Act of 1791.
-"In honour of his achievements on behalf of the Methodist Church, Egerton Ryerson received a Doctor of Divinity degree from the Wesleyan University in Connecticut and served as President of the Church in Canada from 1874 to 1878."
+"In honour of his achievements on behalf of the Methodist Church, Egerton Ryerson received a Doctor of Divinity degree from Wesleyan University in Connecticut and served as President of the Church in Canada from 1874 to 1878."

 Such secularization also led to the widening of the school system into public hands.
-Governor General Sir Charles Metcalfe asked him to become Chief Superintendent of Education for Upper Canada in 1844 and remained in the position until 1876.
+Governor General Sir Charles Metcalfe asked him to become Chief Superintendent of Education for Upper Canada in 1844 and he remained in the position until 1876.

 The Normal School at St. James Square was founded in Toronto in 1847, and became the province's foremost teacher's academy.
 It also housed the Department of Education as well as the Museum of Natural History and Fine Arts, which became the Royal Ontario Museum.
 The school operated by the Ontario Society of Artists at the Normal School would become the Ontario College of Art & Design.
 An agricultural laboratory on the site led to the later founding of the Ontario Agricultural College and the University of Guelph.
 St. James Square went through various other educational uses before it eventually became part of Ryerson University.